PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 Rerun the raw post-lowering inventory before selecting the next family.
 Do not create a pull request; commit and push only at a coherent checkpoint.

 The next mechanical split is complete.
+Because the strict canonical NHWC→NCHW Transpose→unary-chain→inverse Transpose passthrough had no direct characterization, compact success and pre-fan-out rejection fixtures were added before moving it.
+The 157-line implementation then moved unchanged into `passes/layout_transpose.py`; its old/new ASTs are identical, all six production call sites retain their order through a thin wrapper, and the ownership contract includes it.

+Sequential verification completed with:

+- `2 passed` for the new success/fan-out characterizations;
+- `1 passed` for the expanded ownership contract;
+- `1116 passed, 5 deselected, 2 warnings in 147.66s` for the full direct suite.

+No algorithm, call order, artifact, dependency, or TensorFlow boundary changed.
+The next checkpoint should use shared indexed consumers for linear matching, index-aware head/tail rewiring and structural removal, `LayoutState` metadata synchronization, and a stable guarded runner at all six positions.
+Do not create a pull request; commit and push only at a coherent checkpoint.

+The next mechanical split is complete.
 The 193-line fully static 4D→2D Reshape/Concat/2D→4D Reshape rewrite moved unchanged into `passes/singleton_reshape_layout.py`.
 Its NHWC singleton-spatial, batch/channel,